Croats: Religion

 Croats are predominantly practicing Catholics of the Latin Church.
-Before their Christianization, they practiced Slavic paganism or Roman paganism.
+Before their Christianization, they practiced Slavic paganism.
 The earliest record of contact between the Pope of Rome and the Croats dates from a mid-7th century entry in the Liber Pontificalis.
 Pope John IV (John the Dalmatian, 640–642) sent an abbot named Martin to Dalmatia and Istria to pay ransom for some prisoners and the relics of old Christian martyrs.
 This abbot is recorded as having travelled through Dalmatia with the help of the Croatian leaders, and he established the foundation for future relations between the Pope and the Croats.

 The beginnings of the Christianization are also disputed in the historical texts: the Byzantine texts talk of Duke Porin who started this at the incentive of Emperor Heraclius (610–641), then of Duke Porga who mainly Christianized his people after the influence of missionaries from Rome.
 However, it can be reliably said that the Christianization of Croats began in the 7th century, initially probably encompassing only the elite and related people, but completed mainly by the 9th century.
 The earliest known Croatian autographs from the 8th century are found in the Latin Gospel of Cividale.

 Croats were never obliged to use Latin—rather, they held masses in their own language and used the Glagolitic alphabet.
 In 1886 it arrived to the Principality of Montenegro, followed by the Kingdom of Serbia in 1914, and the Republic of Czechoslovakia in 1920, but only for feast days of the main patron saints.
 The 1935 concordat with the Kingdom of Yugoslavia anticipated the introduction of the Church Slavonic for all Croatian regions and throughout the entire state.

-Smaller groups of Croats adhere to other religions, like Eastern Orthodoxy (especially in Žumberak), Protestantism and Islam.
+Smaller groups of Croats adhere to other religions, like Eastern Orthodoxy (especially in Žumberak), Protestantism, and Islam.
 According to an official population census of Croatia by ethnicity and religion, roughly 16,600 ethnic Croats adhered to Orthodoxy, roughly 8,000 were Protestants, roughly 10,500 described themselves as "other" Christians, and roughly 9,600 were followers of Islam.